 Later, by means of a subsequent amendment to the Mexican Antitrust Law, in 2011, two significant factors influenced the implementation of the programme.
 Criminal immunity was included as part of the benefits of the programme and COFECO was empowered with the prerogative of conducting dawn raids towards those that could be considered to be involved in cartel behaviour.
 It was not until that year that COFECO could finally conclude a cartel investigation and successfully sanction the responsible parties precisely because of the information provided through the leniency programme.
 From that moment on, the MCLP has gone through several increases and decreases in terms of the number of applications; however, to understand this phenomenon, it is worth considering as a potential cause the challenging and demanding process of quick adaptation through which the Mexican competition law has been in the past decade.

 Pursuant to the aforementioned sources, the application process runs in several stages that, for illustrative purposes, in this article are classified as follows: the application stage; the investigation and conditional granting of benefits stage; and the decision and definitive granting of benefits stage.
-Each of these stages, as discussed in more detail below, have their own areas of opportunity for improvement.
+Each of these stages, as discussed in more detail below, has its own areas of opportunity for improvement.

 With regard to the second condition, it can be assumed that the authorities’ ‘golden rule’ for granting the protection offered by the law is the quality and sufficiency of the information and evidence presented by the applicants.
 Roughly, if the authority considers that the provided information constitutes clear and sufficient evidence to presume the existence of a cartel practice, the second condition would be fulfilled as well.
 Once fulfilled, the authority will offer the applicant the conditional granting of the benefits and, if accepted by the applicant, it would initiate the corresponding investigation under these protective and cooperative terms.